 Blk 28 Toa Payoh Lorong 6, Singapore 310028

 Another HDB playground makes it on to our list of fun outdoor activities with kids in Singapore!
 Over in Woodlands, white animal sculptures will captivate your little munchkins – and make a great photo opp, too!
 There is also a small but fun play structure for climbing and sliding fun.

 7. Bukit Timah Nature Reserve

 If you’re looking for outdoor activities with kids, you can’t beat a trip to a nature reserve!
-Bukit Timah Hill is the tallest peak in Singapore, and is said to be home to over 40% of Singapore’s wildlife.
+Bukit Timah Hill is the tallest peak in Singapore and is said to be home to over 40 per cent of Singapore’s wildlife.
 Definitely great to visit once the kids are old enough to walk more than 50m without moaning!